Expect the unexpected on this journey to Cuba

 Take your time to soak up the atmosphere, and in the evening relax with a tipple of rum, smell the smoke of a hand-rolled Cuban cigar and let the music take over.

-Fly from the UK to Cuba where on arrival in Havana, you will be met by your driver and transferred in a classic American car to your accommodation where you will stay for 3 nights.
+Arrival in Havana, you will be met by your driver and transferred in a classic American car to your accommodation where you will stay for 3 nights.

 Accommodation on this day: Casa Vitrales